DolbyLaboratories/pmd_tool/README.md

 # pmd_tool (dlb_pmd_lib)
 # version 1.2.0

-pmd_tool is a common line utility that converts between the following representations of SMPTE RDD49 metadata
+pmd_tool is a command line utility that converts between the following representations of SMPTE RDD49 metadata

  - a human-readable XML file matching Schema in